-Stitching Acid and burn damage

-D-Rings Metal rivets

-Deterioration (such as excessive wear and tear) Hook safety latch

-Frayed or broken fabric/leather Body pad (if applicable)

-Lanyard General condition

-Buckles (include tongue) Certification or data tag

-Splices Other (as required by manufacturer)
+☐ Metal rivets D-Rings Deterioration (such as Hook safety latch excessive wear and tear) Frayed or broken fabric/leather Body pad (if applicable) Lanyard General condition Buckles (include tongue) ☐ Certification or data tag Splices ☐ Other (as required by manufacturer)

 Note: None of the items listed above will be altered in any way.
 During inspections, look for additional holes punched in tongue, excessive tongue cut off, and parts of D-Ring or belts altered or removed.